 Christopher Burnham, President

-Mr. Burnham is President of the Institution for Pension Fund Integrity (IPFI).
+Mr. Burnham is President of the Institute for Pension Fund Integrity (IPFI).
 After a distinguished career in government, diplomacy, banking, and private equity, Mr. Burnham founded Cambridge Global Capital, a venture capital company focusing on life sciences, artificial intelligence, and data.

 Mr. Burnham is a globally recognized expert on the management of complex multi-billion dollar global organizations, and on corporate governance, having served as the chief financial officer and chief operating officer of the U.S. Department of State, and chief operating officer of the United Nations.
 He has also served on previous Presidential transition teams, most recently for the Trump Administration’s State Department.

 From 2006 to December 2012 Mr. Burnham was the Vice Chairman and Managing Director of Deutsche Asset Management, and a member of the Global Operating Committee.
 In 2008, Mr. Burnham co-founded Deutsche Bank’s direct private equity group, RREEF Capital Partners, the bank’s reentry into private equity after an eight-year absence.